Where to road ride without cars this spring in Banff and Kananaskis

 For details on the Cat Creek Falls bike and hike, see our story: Bike Highway 40 and Hike to Cat Creek Falls.

-Lake Minnewanka Scenic Drive (Monday-Thursday from May 1-20)
+Lake Minnewanka Scenic Drive (until May)

 13.1 km loop, 160 metres elevation gain